-In reality, we usually don't have just one person accessing a database of information.
+In reality, we usually don't have just one person accessing a database at a time.
 Many users can make requests to a database at a time which can cause concurrency issues.
 What happens when one user writes and then another user reads from the same resource?
 What if both users try to write to the same resource?
-Here are some problems we can run into when several users are using the database at the same time:
+There are several problems we can run into when several users are using the database at the same time if we're not careful:

-- Inconsistent Reads: A user reads only part of what was updated. - User 1 updates Table 1 and then updates Table 2. - User 2 reads Table 2 (which User 1 has not updated yet) and then Table 1 (which User 1 already updated). - Lost Update: Two users try to update the same record so one of the updates gets lost.
-For example: - User 1 updates a toy's price to be price 2. - User 2 updates a toy's price to be price + 5, blowing away User 1's update. - Dirty Reads: One user reads an update that was never committed. - User 1 updates a toy's price but this gets aborted. - User 2 reads this update even though it was aborted.
+- Inconsistent Reads: A user reads only part of what was updated. - User 1 updates Table 1 and then updates Table 2. - User 2 reads Table 2 (which User 1 has not updated yet) and then Table 1 (which User 1 already updated) so it reads the database in an intermediate state. - Lost Update: Two users try to update the same record so one of the updates gets lost.
+For example: - User 1 updates a toy's price to be price 2. - User 2 updates a toy's price to be price + 5, blowing away User 1's update. - Dirty Reads: One user reads an update that was never committed. - User 1 updates a toy's price but this gets aborted. - User 2 reads the update before it was rolled back.